• TaskPad and To-Do Bar

 Your E-mail Control Solution

-However, assuming you do find color coded mail useful, various other view-implementations of ClearContext IMS contact prioritization are available under that same ClearContext menu/Inbox Views submenu, and I encourage you to try those out.
+However, assuming you do find color coded mail useful, various other view-implementations of ClearContext contact prioritization are available under that same ClearContext menu/Inbox Views submenu, and I encourage you to try those out.

-Views in the MYN ClearContext IMS Download
+Views in the MYN ClearContext Download

-Since MYN views are not accessible in the ClearContext Inbox Views menu, you need another way to get at them.
-That way is the Outlook Advanced Toolbar.
-You add that toolbar by going to the View menu, choosing Toolbars, and selecting Advanced. that add a drop-down menu with a long list of view names in it.
+However in other folders, like the all-important Processed Mail folder, you will need another way.
+That way in Outlook 2007 and ealier is the Outlook Advanced Toolbar.
+You add that toolbar by going to the View menu, choosing Toolbars, and selecting Advanced (see the full instructions at the bottom of this page). that adds a drop-down menu with a long list of view names in it.
 Select the MYN views from this menu.

 Take Care When Using These Custom MYN Views